-Today, most visitors will see superb starlings (except at the coast) in a lodge, hotel gardens, bush and savannah, and the Nairobi city center.
-Some books even list "car parks" as one of the starlings' preferred habitats.
+Even the staid scientist are dazzled by the brilliance of one particular native to the Kenyan birds scene, and called it ‘the superb starling’ in recognition of its superlative appearance.
+Today most visitors will see superb starlings (except at the coast) in lodge, and hotel gardens, bush and savannah, and the Nairobi city centre.
+Some books even list “car parks” as one of the starlings preferred habitats.

 The Marabou Storks.

-To the British explorers of the 1800s, a large bird of prey striding purposefully over the grasslands looked like a lawyer's clerk of that time – grey jacket, black leggings, and a quill pen stuck over its ear.
+To the British explorers of the 1800s, a large bird of prey striding purposefully over the grasslands looked just like a lawyer’s clerk of that time – grey jacket, black leggings and a quill pen stuck over its ear.
 So, they called it the secretary bird, and the name has stuck.
 Secretary birds hunt for rats, mice, lizards, snakes, and other prey in the grass.

 Mouse Birds.